Alexander Scoles: Life

 His eldest brother, Ignatius, became a Catholic, joining the Jesuits on 9 October 1860.
-Alexander Scoles followed him in becoming a priest, but not a Jesuit, instead he joined the Diocese of Clifton, later becoming a canon.
+Alexander Scoles followed him into the Catholic church, becoming a priest in the Diocese of Clifton, later becoming a canon.

 He studied as an architect under the direction of his father, until the latter's death in 1863.
-After that, Scoles became a pupil of Samuel Joseph Nicholl (1826–1903).
+Scoles then became a pupil of Samuel Joseph Nicholl (1826–1903).
 His early professional work was done in partnership with his cousin John Myrie Cory (1846–1893).

 Initially he was parish priest in Bridgwater and on 26 September 1891, he became parish priest of the Church of the Holy Ghost in Yeovil.
 He moved from Yeovil and the Diocese of Clifton in 1901 and became a parish priest in Basingstoke.
-He died in the Hospital of St John and St Elizabeth on 29 December 1920 in London and is buried in the grounds of Holy Ghost Church in Basingstoke.
+He died in the Hospital of St John and St Elizabeth on 29 December 1920 in London, and is buried in the grounds of Holy Ghost Church in Basingstoke.